neuralpain/oneclickwinrar/README.md

 - [ ] Create a list of all available versions of WinRAR and the years of release

 # What's included?
-(Click on the links to download)
+(Click the names to download)

 ### [oneclickrar.cmd][oneclick] _(recommended for most users)_

 The one click you need to rule them all.
 Download, install, update and license WinRAR, all in just one single click (or double).
 Yes, it's that simple.

-Run once with an elevated PowerShell terminal.
+Run once using an elevated PowerShell terminal.
 [Overwriting](#overwriting-licenses) is disabled.
 For more functionality, download and [customize](#customization) the script.

 ```
 irm "https://shorter.gg/MCrzwB" | iex